saifali03/Master-s-Degrees-from-all-over-/README.md

 The repository contains the submission of the third homework for the course "Algorithmic Methods of Data Mining", for the Group #22.
 ## Contents

+**NB**: We've identified recent changes on certain pages of the website since the time our web crawler was last run.
+The results obtained may not be entirely accurate compared to the current content on the website.

 * __`main.ipynb`__:
     > The Jupyter notebook with the solutions to all the questions.
 The cells are already executed.
 * __`functions`__: